saccodd/intensive-care-unit-availability/README.md

 Currently, ICU data is stored in different country-specific sources, and accessed through a wide range of formats (websites, APIs, excel or csv files, etc.)

-Given current COVID-19 crisis, we believe that this information should be provided with a common structure to enable easy processing, and open to the public for research and analysis.
+Given current COVID-19 crisis, we believe that this information should be provided with the following:
+* common standardized structure
+* single point of access
+* open to the public

+We hope that these datasets will further benefit research and analysis, and help us in the fight against COVID-19.

 ### Data model